yannickallmann/CodingAtHSG/README.md

 A data-driven tool to estimate the fair market value of any luxury watch, built as the group project for Skills: Introduction to Programming at the University of St. Gallen (HSG).

-**Authors:** Jan Nemeth, Daniel Kullmann, Timon Mata, Julian Kreiliger, Philipp Sathy, Yannick Allmann
+**Authors:** Jan Nemeth, Daniel Kullmann, Timon Mata, Julian Kreiliger, Philipp Sajthy, Yannick Allmann

 ------------------------------------------------------------------------